Previous dayApril 21, 2026Next day

 6.4 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 2.0 earthquake 20 km N of Moose Pass, Alaska with origin time 20:43 UTC on April 21, 2026.
-The hypocenter lay at 6.4 km, placing this in the shallow crustal category.
+At 20:43 UTC on April 21, 2026, a magnitude 2.0 tremor occurred 20 km N of Moose Pass, Alaska.
+The event originated approximately 6.4 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 60.667°, -149.421°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 60.667°N, -149.421°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-21